HRA Calculator

 - If annual rent is higher than Rs.1 lakh, your landlord’s PAN card must be presented to claim HRA benefits.

-- If you live with your parents, you can pay rent to them and collect HRA receipt for the transaction.
+- If you live with your parents, you can pay rent to them and collect an HRA receipt for the transaction.
 However, you cannot claim HRA benefits by paying rent to your spouse or partner.

-- If your landlord is NRI, you will need to deduct 30% tax from the rent amount before presenting it for HRA deductions.
+- If your landlord is an NRI, you will need to deduct 30% tax from the rent amount before presenting it for HRA deductions.

 If these calculations prove too tricky for you, you can always use an HRA calculator to determine your yearly income tax savings under this provision.